 The principle is that high pH (>10) aqueous solution or slurry breaks down complex biological molecules.
 The caustic liquid and high temperature kill living organisms, including pathogens.
-Bacteria are destroyed as are viruses, ricksetta, fungi, and (perhaps) prions.
-Either sodium hydroxide or potassium hydroxide solutions or slurries are employed.
+Bacteria are destroyed as are viruses, ricksetta, fungi, and (perhaps)prions Either sodium hydroxide or potassium hydroxide solutions or slurries are employed.

 After the heating period, the vessel is allowed to cool and depressurize.
 The pH inside the tank is very high, so an acid solution is added to neutralize it.
-Manufacturers make a wide range of vessels for this purpose, generally out of stainless steel.

 One question people have about alkaline hydrolysis is whether it degrades certain toxic compounds like chemotherapy agents.
 It is not intuitively obvious to this engineer and author that it does.
 You’d have to try it out.
 However, studies have shown that alkaline hydrolysis destroys prions.
 Given how difficult prions are to kill with liquid disinfectants at room temperature and pressure, this is welcome news.
 However, I’d want to validate that it works before being confident the process is effective against prions.

-Also called alkaline digestion or resomation, alkaline hydrolysis is used to dispose of animal caracasses in agricultural operations.
+Also called alkaline digestion or resomation, alkaline hydrolysis is used to dispose of animal carcasses in agricultural operations.
 Animals euthanized at veterinary offices and in animal control centers are often processed this way.
 It is finding increasing use on human bodies where funeral homes market it as green cremation.
 And many labs that use animals send the carcasses of deceased animals to alkaline hydrolysis units.
 There might be some hesitation if the lab is a Biosafety Level 3 or Level 4 facility, in which case incineration may be preferred.

 In many applications alkaline hydrolysis can substitute for incineration, which was for a long time the dominant form of medical waste treatment.
 Incineration has fallen out of favor because: